dendronhq/dendron-site/vault/dendron.topic.publish.quickstart.md

 ## Process

 ### Setup
-Run the following commands at the root of your dendron [[workspace|dendron.topic.workspace]]
+Run the following commands at the root of your Dendron [[workspace|dendron.topic.workspace]]

 ![[dendron.topic.publish.cook.common#setup-notes,1:#*]]